ashley-ferreira/ashley-ferreira.github.io/_portfolio/portfolio-3.md

 ---

 ## TL;DR
-Reconstructing antimatter events with Machine Learning (ML) is a relatively untouched approach and my work has shown it to be viable using data from the leading experiment located at CERN.
+Reconstructing antimatter events with Machine Learning (ML) is a relatively untouched approach and my work has shown it to be viable using simulations from the leading experiment located at CERN.

 ## Built With